PostgreSQL

 Schemas

-Schemas in Postgres are like folders to organize things in a database.
+Schemas in Postgres are namespaces (like folders) to help organize things in a database.
 Each Schema can have its own separate copy of a table.

 Every database gets a default schema called "public".